 Ph.D., University of California at Davis

-Civil Resistance, Human Rights, Political Communication and Media, Gender and Politics, Quality of Democracy, Political Development, Politics of Science Fiction and Fantasy
+Reproductive Rights, Civil Resistance, Quality of Democracy, Political Communication and Media, Gender and Politics, Politics of Science Fiction and Fantasy.

-“Islamophobia and Nonviolence in a ‘Christian Nation,’” Wiley-Blackwell Companion to Religion and Peace (Jolyon Mitchell, Lesley Orr, Martyn Percy, and Francesca Po editors), forthcoming 2020.
+“Islamophobia and Nonviolence in a ‘Christian Nation,’” Wiley-Blackwell Companion to Religion and Peace (Jolyon Mitchell, Lesley Orr, Martyn Percy, and Francesca Po editors), 2022.

-"How Speculative Fiction Teaches Us About Gender and Power in International Politics: A Pedagogical Overview,” International Studies Perspectives, forthcoming 2019.
+"How Speculative Fiction Teaches Us About Gender and Power in International Politics: A Pedagogical Overview,” International Studies Perspectives, 2020.

 “Must We Change Our Hearts Before Throwing Off Our Chains?” in Current Debates in Peace and Conflict Studies, Houston Wood, editor.
 Oxford University Press, Oxford, UK.
 2017.